1 Samuel 20:1-21:15

 I’m not 100% sure on the timeframe, but most Bible teachers tell us that David is now on the verge of ten solid years of trials, troubles, turmoil, testing, and temptation.
 Why?

-In one sense we live in a world where Satan rules (hence, tons of evil) but – God overrules and God would be preparing David and others, for the time he would be crowned king of all Israel (Genesis 50:20 and Romans 8:28 never get old).
-It’s been said that before God can truly use someone greatly, He must allow them to be hurt…deeply.
+In one sense we live in a world where Satan rules (hence, tons of evil), but – God overrules and God would be preparing David and others, for the time he would be crowned king of all Israel (Genesis 50:20 and Romans 8:28 never get old).
+I’m reminded of those famous words:

 Saul wanted to kill David.
 David knew it, but Jonathan was in denial.
 David shares some heavy words with Jonathan: